DruckDeveloper/delhatoalplato/README.md

 # Del hato al plato ecomerce website using react
 ## how can i watch the project?
-write the following commands in your git terminal
+[Go to the deployed website](delhatoalplato.vercel.app) or write the following commands in your git terminal
 1. clone this repository:
     * `git clone https://github.com/DruckDeveloper/delhatoalplato`